ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 13: EXT.
 SCHOOL ENTRANCE - MORNING

 _Mac_ steps out of the sedan, looking up at the imposing structure of his new school.
-The sounds of chattering students and the ringing of the school bell fill the air. _Dallas_ watches him from the car, giving a final nod before driving off.
+The sounds of chattering students and the ringing of the school bell fill the air. _Dallas_ watches him from the car before driving off.

 ## Scene 14: INT.
 CLASSROOM - MORNING